 SolarWinds have a free 30-day trial available for download.

-CPU Monitoring with PRTG can help gauge CPU performance (as well as that of other components) in servers, routers, and switches.
+CPU Monitoring with PRTG can help gauge CPU performance (as well as that of other hardware components) in servers, routers, and switches.

-This benchmark tool can run on Windows, Linux, or macOS operating systems.
+This benchmark software tool can run on Windows, Linux, or macOS operating systems.
 It also comes with over 200 pre-configured sensors that can be customized as optimal points of reference.
 Thus, any divergence from these custom benchmarks can then be monitored while alerts can be sent out via SMS or email.

 A few of the great features this tool has to offer include:

 - Windows Process Sensor: which is used to monitor processes and applications to get an insight into the ones that are causing lags or jams in a CPU

 - Windows CPU Load Sensor: a feature used to gauge and show the CPU’s usage of all its processors as well as total load in percent